Alex Reyes

-Alexander Reyes (born August 29, 1994) is a Dominican–American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-He was signed by the St. Louis Cardinals as an amateur free agent in 2012, and made his MLB debut with the team in 2016.
+Alexander Reyes (born August 29, 1994) is a Dominican–American former professional baseball pitcher.
+He was signed by the St. Louis Cardinals as an amateur free agent in 2012, and made his Major League Baseball (MLB) debut with the team in 2016.

 The Cardinals' top prospect entering both the 2015 and 2016 seasons, Baseball America named him the second-best prospect overall in their 2016 mid-season ranking.
 He has played in two All-Star Futures Games and was one of two Cardinals' Co-Minor League Pitchers of the Year in 2015.

+In 2021 Reyes set the MLB record for most consecutive saves to start a career and was named to the 2021 National League all-star team, but (as of 2025) has not pitched in the major leagues since that year, due to injuries.